-Table 2.3: Level of Control Definitions Level Name Description 0 Manned Vessel/craft is controlled by operators aboard 1 Operated Under Operated control all cognitive functionality is within the human operator.
+Table 2.3: Level of Control Definitions Level Name Description 0 Manned Vessel/craft is controlled by operators aboard 1 Operated Under Operated control all cognitive functionality is controlled by the human operator.
 The operator has direct contact with the Unmanned Vessel over e.g., continuous radio (R/C) and/or cable (e.g., tethered UUVs and ROVs).
 The operator makes all decisions, directs and controls all vehicle and mission functions.
 2 Directed Under Directed control some degree of reasoning and ability to respond is implemented into the Unmanned Vessel.
 It may sense the environment, report its state and suggest one or several actions.
 It may also suggest possible actions to the operator, such as e.g. prompting the operator for information or decisions.
 However, the authority to make decisions is with the operator.
 The Unmanned Vessel will act only if commanded and/or permitted to do so.
 3 Delegated The Unmanned Vessel is now authorised to execute some functions.
 It may sense environment, report its state and define actions and report its intention.
 The operator has the option to object to (veto) intentions declared by the Unmanned Vessel during a certain time, after which the Unmanned Vessel will act.
 The initiative emanates from the Unmanned Vessel and decision-making is shared between the operator and the Unmanned Vessel.
 4 Monitored The Unmanned Vessel will sense environment and report its state.
 The Unmanned Vessel defines actions, decides, acts and reports its action.
 The operator may monitor the events.
-5 Autonomous The Unmanned Vessel will sense environment and report its state.
-The Unmanned Vessel defines actions, decides, acts and reports its action.
-The operator may monitor the events.
+5 Autonomous The Unmanned Vessel will sense environment, define possible actions, decide and act.
+The Unmanned Vessel is afforded a maximum degree of independence and self- determination within the context of the system capabilities and limitations.
+Autonomous functions are invoked by the on-board systems at occasions decided by the same, without notifying any external units or operators.